tc39/proposal-ses/README.md

 authority-free, we can safely share it between JS programs that are otherwise fully isolated.
-This sharing gives them access to shared objects and shared identities, but no ability to communicate with each other or to affect any state outside themselves they are not explicitly given access to.
-We can even share it between origins and between threads, since immutability at the specification level should make thread safety at the implementation level straightforward.
+This sharing gives them access to shared objects and shared identities, but no ability to communicate with each other or to affect any state outside themselves.
+We can even share proto-SES primordials between origins and between threads, since deep immutability at the specification level should make thread safety at the implementation level straightforward.

 In a browser environment, a SES-based confined seamless iframe could be *very* lightweight, since it would avoid the need to create most